 If you are not getting 7-9 hours of sleep at night, then look at your daily habits to see if there is any way you can go to bed earlier.
 Pay attention to the food and drinks you consume.
 Are you having caffeine late in the day or eating foods high in sugar?

 If you have carefully considered all of your daily habits, and you still don’t know why you’re having trouble falling asleep early, a licensed professional can help.
-Research shows that speaking with licensed therapists (such as the ones at BetterHelp) can reduce insomnia and improve sleeping patterns.

 2. Eat Foods to Help You Sleep